-If set to true, the grid will remain empty of contents until a search has been performed.
+When Wait for search is set to Yes, the grid will remain empty of contents the end-user initiates a search.
 This can be useful if the target entity contains an extremely large set of objects but most mutations only require a subset of the data.
 Waiting for search will ensure that no database query is performed until the desired subset is specified, thus skipping the initial loading period associated with major data retrievals.

 Default value: false

 Constraints are applied equally to all users and only apply to the data displayed in a single data widget.
-If the goal is to shield a particular subset of the data from users then entity access rules are superior in that they can be tailored to each individual user role and that they apply system-wide.
+If the goal is to restrict access to a particular subset of the data for users then access rules for entities should be used as they can be applied to an individual user role and they apply system-wide.